 Culture establishes itself in Way's Mills

 Over the years the economic development around the wool gave way to a cultural evolution.
 The sculptor Orson Wheeler, a native of Way’s Mills, is the first renowned artist to establish his studio there.
-In the years 1960-1970, many artists came to live in Way’s Mills.
-Of these, Stanley Rozynski and Wanda Rozynska transformed the old school into a place of creation, which is known today as the Rozynski Arts Centre.
-Moreover, internationally renowned artists Morton Rosengarten, Louis Dudek, François Dallegret, Satoshi Saito and Louise Doucet, Holly King and Don Corman, to name a few among others, were also part of the community.
+In the 1960s and 1970s, many artists came to Way’s Mills, including Morton Rosengarten.
+At the invitation of the latter, the couple Stanley Rozynski and Wanda Rozynska came to settle there and transformed the old school into a place of creation, today the Rozynski Arts Centre.
+Included in this small group are other internationally renowned artists such as Louis Dudek, François Dallegret, Satoshi Saito and Louise Doucet, Tib Beament, Holly King and Don Corman, to name a few.

 Hameau-de-Way's Mills heritage site